lucilu1320/Simple-Insta-Bot/README.md

 # config.ini

    [*] Configure here your account details for logging in

    *** Once You Open this File You will understand where to make the changes

    [*] Now This is the most important thing for the bot i.e configuring the drivers according to your browser now i've used firefox so i 've specified
-    geckodriver in the config.ini file,if your using chrome please download chrome driver and use the bot Please dont hesitate at all to open issues and help.
+    geckodriver in the config.ini file,if you're using chrome please download chrome driver and use the bot Please dont hesitate at all to open issues and help.

    ******EVERYTHING WILL BE APPRECIATED!*******